Estate Tax, Gift Tax, and GST Tax Exemptions and Rates 1987—Present

 These tax rates and exclusions have undergone several changes over the years

-It was replaced by modified carryover basis rules during this time.
-The cost basis of inherited property could be stepped up by $1.3 million under these new rules, as opposed to an unlimited step-up in basis under prior estate tax laws.
-In addition, if property was inherited by a surviving spouse either directly or through a qualified terminable interest property (QTIP) trust, the property could receive an additional $3 million step-up in basis.
+Simply explained, with this model, the cost basis of inherited property could be augmented by $1.3 million, as opposed to an unlimited step-up in basis, under prior estate tax laws.
+Furthermore, if property was inherited by a surviving spouse--either directly or through a qualified terminable interest property (QTIP) trust, the property may receive an additional $3 million step-up in basis.

-Heirs of 2010 decedents who wanted to opt into the modified carryover basis rules and out of the estate tax rules were required to file a new IRS form, Form 8939, Allocation of Increase in Basis for Property Received from a Decedent.
+Heirs of 2010 decedents looking to opt into the modified carryover basis rules and opt out of the estate tax rules, were required to file the newly created IRS Form 8939, entitled: Allocation of Increase in Basis for Property Received from a Decedent.

-TRUIRJCA also introduced a new tax concept: portability of the estate tax and gift tax exemptions between married taxpayers.
-The surviving spouse of a decedent who died in 2011 or 2012 could add any part of exemption unused by her deceased spouse to her own exemption.
-This required filing a federal estate tax return, IRS Form 706, the United States Estate (and Generation-Skipping Transfer) Tax Return, so she could make the portability election.
+TRUIRJCA also introduced portability of the estate tax and gift tax exemptions between married taxpayers, where a surviving spouse of a decedent who died in 2011 or 2012, could add any part of the exemption unused by her deceased spouse, to her own exemption calculation.
+This required filing IRS Form 706, entitled the United States Estate (and Generation-Skipping Transfer) Tax Return.

 The American Taxpayer Relief Act